 In support of husband’s Orange County divorce attorney’s motion to set aside, husband testified that he could not contact wife during this process and wife’s Orange County divorce lawyer told husband that, “there was nothing [husband] should do in relation to these proceedings.”
 Wife’s Orange County divorce attorney admitted that he failed to do anything on husband’s behalf.
 In opposition, wife admitted that she did not advise husband of the default or its consequences.
 Wife also made no effort to contact husband’s Orange County divorce lawyer and did not even know the name of husband’s Orange County divorce lawyer.
 The divorce court denied the motion to asset aside and husband’s divorce lawyer filed an appeal.

 The Court of Appeal in Orange County ruled that a default divorce judgment should be set aside based on only a “slight showing.”
-The Court of Appeal found the divorce court erred in three separate areas.
+The Court of Appeal found the Orange County divorce court erred in three separate areas.

-Second, husband’s divorce failed to represent him.
+Second, husband’s divorce lawyer failed to represent him.
 Husband’s divorce lawyer’s actions were so egregious that he was disciplined by the State Bar.
-The Court of Appeal in Orange County determined that the husband’s divorce lawyer’s wrongdoing should not be transferred to husband, especially where an innocent child’s rights are at stake.
+The Court of Appeal in Orange County determined that the husband’s Orange County divorce lawyer’s wrongdoing should not be transferred to husband, especially where an innocent child’s rights are at stake.

 In re Marriage of Rhoades (1981) 157 Cal.
 App.
 3d 169